ivany4/webpack-cdn-plugin/README.md

 `style`:`string` (optional)

 If the module comes with style sheets, you can also specify it as a path.

+`styleOnly`:`string` (optional)

+If the module comes with style sheets only without any javascript, set this attribute to true.
+Default: false.

 ##### `prod`:`boolean` | `true`